NeRrO106/Maze-Runner-Maze-Escape/README.md

 # Games
-I will store all my games here.
-THX
+I will store the first game here.THX